NoamZeise/GraphingProgram/README.md

 # GraphingProgram

-This is a simple application which can display an equation or a series of points to the user on a grid.
+A graphical application which can display an equation or a series of points to the user on a grid.
 The user can zoom and move the graph around using the keyboard.

 ## features